vvanh2102/vvanh2102/README.md

 **WELCOME TO MY PAGE**👋👋👋 \
  My name is Vu Van Anh .
 I am a student at Ha Noi University of Science and Technology
-- 👀 I’m interested in the following topics: Embedded Systems C/C++, Computer Vision, and Ai.
+- 👀 I’m interested in the following topics: Embedded Systems C/C++, Computer Vision, and AI.
-- 🌱 I’m currently learning Mechatronic engineering  at Ha Noi University and FPT Academy.
+- 🌱 I’m currently learning Mechatronic Engineering at Ha Noi University and C embedded at FPT Academy.

 <!---